40+ Fun Things to do in Sydney in 2024

 Local Sauce calls themselves Sydney’s “funniest” small group tours.
 Their tours focus on helping you see Sydney like a local, telling entertaining stories, mixing in some history and stopping at excellent, independently-owned bars, restaurants and cafes along the way.
 They also won an award at this year’s NSW Tourism awards for best cultural experience.

-I have done most of their tours and always come away with some new places to take friends and some new knowledge about the city.
+I have done most of the Local Sauce tours and always come away with some new places to take friends and learn new facts about the city.
 This is a great way to get to know your hometown a little better and find places to go back to next time you head out.

 Sydney Secret Bar Tour – How long since you had a night out in the city?
 You will discover four small bars on these fun bar tours and learn about the city’s bar culture.
 Along the way, guides throw in some interesting history and more than a few laughs.